Code-Institute-Submissions/strasse34-pp5/TESTING.md

 | Follow/Unfollow a User            | Visit a user's profile page.                                               | The profile page provides an option to follow or unfollow the user.
 The follow/unfollow status is updated in real-time.                   | Work as expected |
 | View All Posts by a Specific User | Click on a user's profile link or avatar to access their profile.          | The user's profile page prominently displays their posts, either through pagination or infinite scrolling.                                | Work as expected |
 | Edit Profile                      | Access the account settings page or profile page.                          | The account settings page provides separate sections for updating the profile picture, bio, username, and password fields.                | Work as expected |

+## Bug Reports and Resolutions

+- **Issue:** Automatically logging in when accessing a specific post URL while logged out.

+  - **Resolution:** Implemented authentication checks to prevent auto-login in such scenarios.
+(Refer to `dj-rest-auth` Bug Fix documentation)

+- **Issue:** New comments not triggering a refresh to display updated rating averages.

+  - **Resolution:** Implemented mechanism to refresh rating averages upon submitting a new comment.

+- **Issue:** Improper error handling resulting in 400 response instead of displaying validation errors for comments.

+  - **Resolution:** Updated error handling to correctly display non-field errors in comment submissions.

+- **Issue:** Encountering a 401 error.

+  - **Resolution:** Resolved the issue by implementing token refresh mechanism.

+- **Issue:** Application crashing when uploading invalid images during new post creation.
+  - **Resolution:** Addressed the problem causing a 500 error during image upload validation.
+The issue stemmed from a KeyError in the backend comment serializer.

+### Unfixed Bugs

+- No unfixed bugs from developer side
+- Lighthouse validation for few pages pending due to auto refresh back to home page
+- Unable to login and sign up in some devices which is a known bug and can be ignored
+- Follow/Unfollow bug not fixed
+- New comments not triggering a refresh to display updated rating averages not fixed